MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugins/adding-native-plugins.md

 ```csharp
 ```

-## Additional strategies for adding native code with Dependency Injection
+### Additional strategies for adding native code with Dependency Injection

-If you're working with Dependency Injection, there are additional ways to create and add plugins to the kernel.
+If you're working with Dependency Injection, there are additional strategies you can take to create and add plugins to the kernel.
 Below are some examples of how you can add a plugin using Dependency Injection.

-### Inject a plugin collection
+#### Inject a plugin collection

 > [!TIP]
 > We recommend making your plugin collection a transient service so that it is disposed of after each use since the plugin collection is mutable.
 Creating a new plugin collection for each use is cheap, so it should not be a performance concern.